andyhahaha/Efficient-Uncertainty-Video-Segmentation/README.md

 ## Optical flow installation
 We use the [FlowNet2](https://github.com/vt-vl-lab/pytorch_flownet2) as our optical flow model.

 The FlowNet2 code is intergret in our repo.

-You should do the installation in this repo [FlowNet2](https://github.com/vt-vl-lab/pytorch_flownet2).
+You only need do the installation in this repo [FlowNet2](https://github.com/vt-vl-lab/pytorch_flownet2).

 Download the [pretrained](https://drive.google.com/file/d/1hF8vS6YeHkx3j2pfCeQqqZGwA_PJq_Da/view?usp=sharing) weight in Dir : pytorch_flownet2/FlowNet2_src/pretrained

 ## Trained model
-Our trained tiramisu model can be download [here](https://drive.google.com/file/d/1bUpaZoTugeVs4zK31MLVe3jrL5ILdQ4n/view?usp=sharing)
+Our trained tiramisu model can be download [here](https://drive.google.com/file/d/1bUpaZoTugeVs4zK31MLVe3jrL5ILdQ4n/view?usp=sharing).

 Download and unzip it at checkpoint dir.
 Then run exp_test_MC.py and python exp_test_RTA.py.

 Then it can evaluate our release model.